Materials design based on a material-motif network and heterogeneous graphs: Methods

 From the material-motif dataset, a bipartite network is built with one node set for materials and the other for motifs.
 The bipartite network is used to visualize the material space, identify patterns, and explore different material families with various applications.
-The networkx package\cite{hagberg2020networkx} is used to construct the network and compute centrality measures for network analyses.
-Gephi\cite{bastian2009gephi} and Cytoscape\cite{shannon2003cytoscape} are used for network visualization.
-Embedding vectors for the materials and motifs are then generated and used as input features for a neural network architecture to predict material properties (e.g., formation energy, bandgap) and for classification of metals and non-metals.
-The predictor is a feed-forward network with a fully connected hidden layer: inputs are projected to a 64-dimensional hidden space, followed by ReLU nonlinearity, and a final fully connected output layer.
+The networkx package \cite{hagberg2020networkx} is used to construct the network and compute centrality measures for network analyses.
+Gephi \cite{bastian2009gephi} and Cytoscape \cite{shannon2003cytoscape} are used for network visualization.
+Embedding vectors for the materials and motifs are then generated using BiNE \cite{gao2018bine}.
+The learned embeddings are used as input features for a neural network architecture to predict material properties (e.g., formation energy, band gap) and for classification of metals and non-metals.
+The predictor is a feed-forward network implemented in PyTorch \cite{paszke2019pytorch} as a two-layer multilayer perceptron with a 64-dimensional hidden layer and ReLU activation and trained using Adam optimizer.
 This sequential mapping enables effective feature transformation for regression and classification.